dstackai/dstack/docs/concepts/how-dstack-works.md

 ## Remotes

 By default, workflows run locally.
-However, to run workflows remotely (such as in a cloud account), you need to configure a remote by using the `dstack config` command and then use the `--remote` flag with the `dstack run` command.
+However, to run workflows remotely (such as in a cloud), you need to configure a remote by using the `dstack config` command and then use the `--remote` flag with the `dstack run` command.

 !!! info "NOTE:"
-    Currently, a remote can be an AWS account only.
-Support for GCP, Azure, and Hub are coming soon.
+    Currently, `dstack` supports AWS and GCP as remotes.
+Support for Azure and Hub are coming soon.

 If multiple members on your team have the same remote configured, they can see each other's runs and reuse each other's artifacts.